 Just as a face mask is designed to hydrate, nourish, and clear the skin, a hair mask - or hair masque - works in a similar way to boost the health and appearance of your hair.
 They are often formulated with butter, oils, and other wholesome ingredients to deeply nourish and strengthen the strands while providing intense benefits that can target specific hair problems.

 How does a hair mask work?

 Hair goes through a lot of stress.
-Whether it’s from exposure to natural elements, heat styling, chemical processing, or hair coloring, it can cause some severe destruction to the structure of the hair strands and follicles, leading to breakage, dullness, and permanent damage.
-Masks are a therapeutic hair treatment that can help heal the hair and provide you a remedy to your most challenging hair concerns.
+Whether it's from exposure to natural elements, heat styling, chemical processing, or hair coloring, it can cause some severe destruction to the structure of the hair strands and follicles, leading to breakage, dullness, and permanent damage.
+Masks are a therapeutic hair treatment that can help heal the hair and provide you a remedy for your most challenging hair concerns.

 Why should I use a hair mask?

 Hair masks are the secret sauce to healthy hair, providing dramatic results in the strength, shine, and hydration departments.
 They can restore dry hair and end pesky frizz and flyaways.
 When used regularly, hair masks can also prevent future damage, help thicken hair strands, and promote hair growth.
 Many masks are available on the market and even more DIY concoctions you can mix up to find the best option for your hair type.

 How do I properly use a hair mask for best results?

 The first step to an effective masking routine is to ensure your hair is clean and prepped to soak in all the nutritional benefits of your hair mask.
 After gently shampooing your strands (focusing on the roots, of course!), rinse them thoroughly with warm water and squeeze out all excess water.
 Unless specifically directed to do so, you should never apply a mask to dripping wet hair.